 Answer: Yes, state laws generally permit the arrest of a DUI suspect who is operating a motor vehicle on private property -- for example, on a property owner’s driveway.
 The police have the right to question and investigate in these cases if there is suspicion that the driver is operating unsafely ... no matter where the vehicle is located.

 Is It Possible To Drink And Drive On Private Property?

-The laws vary by state, but in general the police do have the right to question and test your driving ability even on private property.
-Here are some examples of places where people used to think it was safe to drive without police intervention but where police now make DUI arrests:
+The laws vary by state, but in general the police have the right to question and test your driving ability, and to arrest you on private property.
+Here are some examples of places where people used to think it was safe to drive without police intervention but where police occasionally make DUI arrests:

 - Golf Courses